aleshaleksey/fansys23/08-spell-list.md

 |Limitations|There must be plant life (at least "medium") within 120ft|-2
 |Save|Dex or Str|-1

-**Description**: Vigorous plant life sprouts and grasps at all targets in range, causing them to be "grappled" on a failed save, and transforming it to difficult terrain.
+**Description**: Vigorous plant life sprouts and grasps at all targets in range.
+Entities that start their turn within the area of effect must succeed a DEX or STR save or be "restrained".
+The area of effect is also transformed into difficult terrain for the duration of the spell.

 **Upcast (local)**: Increase the radius by 5ft for every extra 1MP die above 1 of cost paid.